All The Molds

 Another Person’s Failure Is Your Opportunity To Rise Above

 When the Israelites refused to enter the land and God offered to destroy them, Moses didn’t respond judgmentally.
-Moses was a military man.
-He understood the need for rules and disciplinary action.
-In this case a better side emerged.
+Moses was a military man and military justice can be quite harsh.
+He understood the need for rules and disciplinary action but in this case, a better side emerged.

-The Israelites failed badly but instead of cheering God on and acting indignantly, Moses was grasping a new idea.
-Not every problem is solved with a sword.
+The Israelites failed badly but instead of acting indignantly and resorting to swordplay, Moses was grasping a new idea.
+Not every problem is solved with bloodshed.
 You can rise above.

 Miracles Aren’t A Solution